nl900/PERN-Stack-CRUD/README.md

 cd express-server
 node server.js
 ```
-Server is running on localhost:8080
+Server is running on port 8080 </br>
 API endpoints can be found at http://localhost:8080

 Start frontend